Stephen Varble: Artistic career

-Varble became most known in the mid-1970s for his public interventions in genderqueer costumes made from street trash, food waste, and found objects.
-Some people referred to his art as "gutter art", but his art struck awe in many.
-It had meaning behind the creation, further adding to the value.
-After breaking with Hendricks, Varble became increasingly interested in creating confrontational events that disrupted business and that presented him in costumes that complicated assumptions about gender and class, not only within the art world but society at large.
+Varble became most known in the mid-1970s for his public interventions in genderqueer costumes made from street trash, food waste, and found objects; widely referred to as "gutter art."
+This form had meaning behind the creation, further adding to its value.
+After breaking up with Hendricks, Varble became increasingly interested in creating confrontational events that disrupted business and that presented him in costumes that complicated assumptions about gender and class, not only within the art world but society at large.
 The works that brought him to public notoriety were his "Costume Tours of New York", which involved Varble leading onlookers through unauthorized tours of SoHo galleries, boutiques, and museums.
 He targeted sites of luxury commerce, and his performances attacked issues of class and gender.
-While his costumes often took the form of dresses, they would also combine male and female elements together.
+While his costumes often took the form of dresses, they would also combine traditionally male and female elements together.
 For example, one of the most iconic images of Varble features him wearing long strands of pearls draped down his hips and legs, contrasted by a pearlescent codpiece ironically fashioned to look like male genitalia.
 With these elements, Varble draws attention to things the viewer may expect him to hide, asserting his rejection of binary gender roles.

 His most notorious such intervention was the Chemical Bank Protest in which he confronted a bank that had allowed a check to be forged against his account.
 Wearing a costume composed of netting, fake money, breasts made from condoms filled with cow's blood, and a toy fighter plane as a codpiece, he entered a Chemical Bank and demanded that he be reimbursed for the money that was stolen from him.
 Upon being rebuffed, he punctured the condoms with a fountain pen and used the cow's blood to sign checks for $0,000,00.00, or 'none million dollars'.
 According to some sources, his outburst was met with applause from visitors to the bank.[10]
 Shortly thereafter, Varble wrote to the bank offering to become Chemical Bank's PR representative and demanded an outrageous salary.
 This offer was quickly rejected.
 The novelist Fernanda Eberstadt was Varble's protégé in these years, and recalled some of his performances in a memoir published in 2018.